PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/3-funnel-types/200-configuration.md

 `funnelBlockGroupSize` it's used to control how many blocks are fetched in a single request per network, which helps if a network has a lower rate limit.

+Also, for funnels that synchronize a parallel network, there are options to set up a delayed state.
+See [this](common-concepts/parallel-networks#delayed-state) for more details.

 ## Example